 Mrs. Claudia Stephens is our Designated Safeguarding Leader as well as being the Family Care Manager.

-Both Mrs. Lauren Read and Mrs. Kate Coates are also Designated Personnel.
+Both Mrs. Lauren Read (interim DSL at the moment) and Mrs. Kate Coates are also Designated Personnel.

 Should you wish to contact someone regarding safeguarding, please feel free to email our safeguarding team on firstname.lastname@example.org.

 Under the Education Act 2002 (section 175/157), schools must “make arrangements to safeguard and promote the welfare of children”.
 Here at Kingsfield Primary we will endeavour to provide a safe and welcoming environment where all children are respected and valued.